jguimera/TeisecAgent/README.md

 - GPT: Run prompts using Azure OpenAi client.
 It uses the previous prompts and responses as context.
 - Sentinel KQL:
     - Generate (and run) KQL queries in your Sentinel instance.
 It uses available tables and actual Sentinel Schema to generate valid KQL queries.
-Currently, KQL queries with only one table are generated.
+    - This plugin uses a Sentinel Schema with the most common tables [Link to file](https://github.com/jguimera/TeisecAgent/blob/main/sentinel_extended_schema.json)
-    - This plugin will use Azure OpenAI to create an extended Sentinel Schema.
-THe first time the tool is executed It runs a prompt for each table with 3 sample log entries to extract the table description and the most relevant fields.
+    - It will use Azure OpenAI to create a local extended Sentinel Schema for the available tables in the connected workspace.
+The first time the tool is executed it runs a prompt for each table with 3 sample log entries to extract the table description and the most relevant fields.
 This task will be perfomed only the first time the tool is run.
-If you want to avoid this cost and not use the Sentinel Schema feature
+If you want to avoid this cost and not use the Sentinel Schema feature you can disable it in the Environment variables.
+    - Currently, KQL queries with only one table are generated.
 - FetchURL: Fetch and process data from public URLs.
 The plugin logic removes unnecesary code (Javascript and CSS) from the downloaded site to reduce token consumption.

 ## Future improvements
-- Add multiple capabiities to plugins.
-Currently only one per plugin is available.
 - Better Session management (sumarization to reduce the tokens)
 - Generate KQL queries with multiple tables
 - Retry failed prompts/queries